 As we head into the mid-section of the month of August, many of our backyard birds are busy either departing or beginning to prepare for their imminent southerly departures.
 While most of us refuse to believe the dog-days of summer are behind us, the fact is; fall is approaching us faster than we might think.

-What might come as a surprise to most is that a large portion of our beloved backyard birds leave us under the guise of night, leaving us with an empty feeling the following morning, missing the opportunity to say good bye.
+What might come as a surprise to most is that a large portion of our beloved backyard birds leaves us under the guise of night, leaving us with an empty feeling the following morning, missing the opportunity to say goodbye.

 Given the difficulty of assessing how many birds and which species of birds are departing under the night sky, researchers in 1952 conducted a large-scale study of over 1,300 birders and astronomers positioned in 265 observation points across every state except Hawaii, Alaska, Maine, Nevada, Utah combined with three positions in Canadian provinces as well.

 Between October 1st and 5th of that year, participants counted a total of 35,407 migrating birds, silhouetted against the full moon.